Easter Fun Facts: Basic Things You Should Know

 - A festival welcoming spring honored Eostre

-- Springtime feasts celebrated birth and fertility
+- Springtime feasts celebrate birth and fertility

 - The prolific Easter bunny represents fertility